NXTS-Developers/MOFHY-Lite/README.md

 This build is created, modified and maintained by [Mahtab Hassan](https://github.com/mahtab2003) and [Greenreader9](https://github.com/greenreader9).

 ## Copyright
-MOFHY Lite Code ©️ Copyright Mahtab Hassan; 2021.
+MOFHY Lite code ©️ 2021.
 Code released under the MIT license.